 • Such people will be initially attracted through some need or connection in their business or professional life.
 “Marketplace ministries” are aimed at the needs of business people.

-2 In a large regional Ukrainian city a Baptist church located near a major university with 35,000 students has the vision:
+2 In a large Provincial Ukrainian city a Baptist church located near a major university with 35,000 students has the vision:

 To reach the university community in our city through life-style evangelism and build them up through involvement with the Word of God and personal relationships with church families so that they will be equipped for ministry throughout the world.